anapapara/HotelReservation/README.md

 ## <a id="overview"></a>Overview

 <b>Hotel reservation</b> is an application that manages the reservation for hotel rooms.
 A user can select the nearby
 hotels by having with the possibility to specify the radius of searched area.
-He can also check the avilability of the hotel rooms and afterwards he can reservate available rooms for a period of time.
+He can also check the availability of the hotel rooms and afterward he can select and book any available rooms for a period of time.
 The reservation is confirmed just if there is no other reservation for the room in selected interval.
-Any user may also cancel a reservation or modify the room booked but at least two hours before the check-in.
+The user may also cancel a reservation or modify the room booked but at least two hours before the check-in.

 <br>